-Task Space Biasing (TSB) uses two trainable policies as indicated in the overview scheme in Figure 5.2.
-The global bias policy φ provides a task space target x once per episode.
+Task space biasing (TSB) uses two trainable policies as indicated in the overview scheme in Figure 5.2.
+The global bias policy $\varphi$ provides a task space target x once per episode.
 This target indicates which part of the task space the exploration should concentrate on in the current episode.
 At each time step, using kinematic information about the robot, xis transformed to a joint space action bias b that drives the end-effector movement toward x.
-The local policy π outputs a residual action that is added to b, and the superposition uis executed on the robot.
+The local policy $\pi$ outputs a residual action that is added to b, and the superposition uis executed on the robot.

 The schematic includes a context state c.
-This context state contains information that might change from episode to episode, which gives the flexibility of a context-dependent task space bias.
+This context state includes information that might change from episode to episode, which gives the flexibility of a context-dependent task space bias.
 As motivated previously, the bias policy should make use of prior knowledge.
 Its initialization can follow expected goal positions or other hints.

-Comparing Figure 5.2 with the scheme of RRL (Figure 2.2), we note certain similarities.
+Comparing Figure 5.2 with the scheme of RRL (Figure 2.2), we can note certain similarities.
 The residual policy in RRL is replaced by the local policy in TSB, acting in largely the same way, and the base controller in RRL can be found as a combination of the bias policy and the Jacobian method incorporating prior knowledge and guiding the local policy.
 However, an important distinction has to be made.
-Unlike in RRL, the bias policy φ is a learnable, stochastic policy that actively explores the task space.
-Thus, we can view TSB as both a special case of RRL since it focuses explicitly on task space exploration and a generalization of it, that opens the space for learnable base controllers.
+Unlike in RRL, the bias policy $\varphi$ is a learnable, stochastic policy that actively explores the task space.
+Thus, we can view TSB

-Figure 5.2.: Task Space Biasing (TSB) uses a global bias policy φ that exploits prior knowledge to guide exploration.
+Figure 5.2.: Task space biasing (TSB) uses a global bias policy $\varphi$ that exploits prior knowledge to guide exploration.
 The task space target x is transformed to joint space using a Jacobian method, yielding the bias action b.
 The local policy outputs the residual action a.

 Figure 5.3.: Illustration of TSB working principle.
-The sampled task space target x (red) becomes the center of a bias vector field (gray) for one episode, that causes more exploration toward and around x.
-A task space trajectory starting from $f(q_0)$ is drawn in blue.
+The sampled task space target x (red) becomes the center of a bias vector field (gray) for one episode that causes more exploration toward and around x.
+A hypothetical task space trajectory starting from $f(q_0)$ is drawn in blue.
 Target samples close to the goal area (green) likely result in higher rewards and are reinforced throughout the training.